jiisoft/jiiframework.ru/docs/guide-en/db-dao.md

    .execute();
 ```

-[[Jii.sql.Command.execute()]] Method return an object with queries response data.
-Each of access objects can add own specific parameters, but all of them contains:
+[[Jii.sql.Command.execute()]] Method returns an object with query's response data.
+Each of access objects can add it's own specific parameters, and all of them contain:
 * `affectedRows` - Changed rows count.
 * `insertId` - Generated, unique identifier.
 Return for insert queries for rows which contain Primary Key with AUTO_INCREMENT.